 The Development Committee of St. Mary School initiated an Annual Fund in 1998 to offset expenses and fund enrichment programs.
 More recently referred to as Advancement, this included special gift giving, auctions and the revitalization of the school database to include alumni, former parents, benefactors and other friends of the school.
 An endowment fund has now been established.

-In 2013 a Marketing and Advancement Director, now known as the Director of Marketing and Enrollment Management was hired part time and since then, enrollment has increased every year with 2017-18 welcoming the largest student body in approximately 15 years.
+In 2013 a Marketing and Advancement Director, now known as the Director of Marketing and Enrollment Management was hired part time and since then, enrollment has increased every year with 2018-19 welcoming the largest student body in over 15 years.

 In 2009, the Archdiocese of Hartford, through a grant from a generous patron, contracted Catholic Alumni Partnership to work with our school.
 By 2010, through CAP, we have been able to update our alumni data base and greatly improve our communication with and identification of alumni and other potential donors.